djkramnik/ui-annotations/README.md

 #### QOL / BUGS

-* on the frontend viewer, have a tally of the counts of the following
-  * num screenshots
-  * num of each label
-  * num of unique urls
 * reset the toggle text / shrink to text node checkboxes to false after each submit
 * export should call end at the same time.  buttons like start / end / export should be disabled if appropriate
 * for visual projection, check everything by default and restore to this default state after each submit